 Cave and Basin National Historic Site: Visit the birthplace of Banff National Park!
 This was the place where the natural hot springs drew tourism and led to the construction of Banff Springs - a luxury destination for those seeking healing spring.
-The site is open May 15 to September 30 from 9 a.m. - 6 p.m.; and October 1 to May 14 from 11 a.m. - 4 p.m. (weekdays) and 9 a.m. - 5 p.m. (weekends).
+The site is open daily mid-May through mid-October from 9:30 a.m. to 5 p.m.
+During the late fall and winter, it's open Wednesday to Sunday from 11 a.m. to 5 p.m.
 Call 403-762-1566 for more information.

 Kootenay National Park: Located in the southwestern area of the Canadian Rocky Mountains, this national park is as diverse as they come.
 One minute you can see spectacular glaciers and the next you can stroll through the semi-arid grasslands of the Rocky Mountain Trench, where cactus grows!
 If you like backcountry camping, climbing, fishing, or swimming, this park offers a unique way to do just that.
 E-mail or call 250-347-9505 for more information.